Ali5757/ali5757.github.io/_publications/2015-10-01-paper-title-number-3.md

 ---
-title: "Genralised ultractegories and conceeptual completness of geometric logic"
+title: "Generalised ultracategories and conceeptual completness of geometric logic"
 collection: In preparation
 permalink: /publication/generalised-ultrcategories
-excerpt: 'In preperation'
+excerpt: 'Work in progress, we introduce geenerlised ultractegories and use them to show a conceptual completness theorem for geometric logic (infinitary coherent logic)'
 ---